zonemaster/zonemaster-engine/docs/installation.md

 > earlier versions, please send a mail with details to contact@zonemaster.net
 >

-There is no prerequisites.
 To install the engine, one installs the dependecies for the chosen OS and then finally install the engine itself.

-### <a name="Debian"></a> Install dependencies for Debian & Ubuntu
+## <a name="Debian"></a> Debian & Ubuntu

 1) Make sure the package database is up to date.